KatherineMichel/agile-sprint-playbook/research_sprint.md

 There are five essential components of a research sprint.

 1. A set of questions and assumptions.
 2. Intentional and selective recruiting.
-You’ll need to carefully recruit people based on your goals: existing customers, prospective customers, representative customers, etc.
 3. A realistic prototype you can test.
-4. Five 1-on-1 60-minute interviews (Plus, Jakob Nielsen approves.)
+4. Five 1-on-1 60-minute interviews
 5. Real-time summarization of findings.

 A research sprint takes four days.